swdayu/howtos/linux/make.md

 make CFLAGS="-g -Wall"  # set a makefile variable CFLAGS="-g -Wall" make  # set a environment variable used only for make and its subprocess

+# @: run the command but don't dispaly any output to the screen
+# -: if the comand return zero then continue run, otherwise stop at the first non-zero return
+@echo "Please do 'make PLATFORM' where PLATFORM is one of these:"
+@echo "   $(PLATS)"

+P = program_name
+OBJECTS =
+$(P): $(OBJECTS)

+CC = gcc -std=c99
+CWARNS = -Wall -Wextra -Werror -pedantic-errors
+CFLAGS = $(CWRANS) -g -O2 -I/usr/bin/lua/include -DLUA_RELEASE
+LDFLAGS = -L/usr/bin/lua/lib
+LDLIBS = -lpthread -lm -ldl -lbroad -lgeneral
+SHARED = -fPIC -shared -Wl,-E

+# linux:  -fPIC -shared -Wl,-E -ldl
+# macosx: -fPIC -dynamiclib -Wl,-undefined,dynamic_lookup -ldl
+# macosx: -fPIC -bundle -undefined dynamic_lookup

+# -Lpath -Wl,-Rpath  # -Wl,options: pass options to linker
+# -pg: gprof executable_file > profile.txt

+# 输出预处理后/汇编后/编译后的结果，如果不使用这些选项则生成可执行文件
+$ gcc -E/S/c source-file.c -o out-file-name
+$ man gcc   # see gcc options
+-undefined
+    These options are passed to the Darwin linker.
+The Darwin linker man page describes them in detail.
+-bundle
+    Produce a Mach-o bundle format file.
+See man ld(1) for more information.
+-dynamiclib
+    When passed this option, GCC produces a dynamic library instead of an executable when linking, using the Darwin libtool command
+-g  Produce debugging information in the operating system's native format (stabs, COFF, XCOFF, or DWARF 2).
+    GDB can work with this debugging information.
+    GCC allows you to use -g with -O.  The shortcuts taken by optimized code may occasionally produce surprising results: some variables you declared may not exist at all; flow of control may briefly move where you did not expect it; some statements may not be executed because they compute constant results or their values are already at hand; some statements may execute in different places because they have been moved out of loops.
+    Nevertheless it proves possible to debug optimized output.
+This makes it reasonable to use the optimizer for programs that might have bugs.
+-pg Generate extra code to write profile information suitable for the analysis program gprof.
+You must use
+    this option when compiling the source files you want data about, and you must also use it when linking.
+$ man ld    # see GNU linker options
+-s
+--strip-all
+   Omit all symbol information from the output file.
+-S
+--strip-debug
+    Omit debugger symbol information (but not all symbols) from the output file.
+-O level
+    If level is a numeric values greater than zero ld optimizes the output.
+This might take significantly longer and therefore probably should only be enabled for the final binary.
+At the moment this option only affects ELF shared library generation.
+    Future releases of the linker may make more use of this option.
+Also currently there is no difference in the linker's behaviour for different non-zero values of this option.
+Again this may change with future releases.
+-E  When creating a dynamically linked executable, using the -E option or the --export-dynamic option causes
+    the linker to add all symbols to the dynamic symbol table.
+The dynamic symbol table is the set of symbols which are visible from dynamic objects at run time.
+    If you do not use either of these options (or use the --no-export-dynamic option to restore the default behavior), the dynamic symbol table will normally contain only those symbols which are referenced by some dynamic object mentioned in the link.
+    If you use "dlopen" to load a dynamic object which needs to refer back to the symbols defined by the program, rather than some other dynamic object, then you will probably need to use this option when linking the program itself.
+    You can also use the dynamic list to control what symbols should be added to the dynamic symbol table if the output format supports it.
+See the description of --dynamic-list.
+    Note that this option is specific to ELF targeted ports.
+PE targets support a similar function to export all symbols from a DLL or EXE; see the description of --export-all-symbols below.
+-rpath=dir
+    Add a directory to the runtime library search path.
+This is used when linking an ELF executable with shared objects.
+All -rpath arguments are concatenated and passed to the runtime linker, which uses them to locate shared objects at runtime.
+The -rpath option is also used when locating shared objects which are needed by shared objects explicitly included in the link; see the description of the -rpath-link option.
+    If -rpath is not used when linking an ELF executable, the contents of the environment variable "LD_RUN_PATH" will be used if it is defined.
+    The -rpath option may also be used on SunOS.
+By default, on SunOS, the linker will form a runtime search path out of all the -L options it is given.
+If a -rpath option is used, the runtime search path will be formed exclusively using the -rpath options, ignoring the -L options.
+This can be useful when using gcc, which adds many -L options which may be on NFS mounted file systems.
+    For compatibility with other ELF linkers, if the -R option is followed by a directory name, rather than a file name, it is treated as the -rpath option.
 ```